-Everybody knows that moms are stressed and busy.
+Everybody knows that moms are stressed and busy with little time for self-care.
 Whether it’s staying at home and juggling watching the kids while keeping the house functioning.

 Or if it’s trying to spend quality time with the kids while also maintaining a job.
 There’s nothing easy about parenting, and we all end up carrying way more stress than we’d like.